gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 The end of a source file is normally represented by the physical end of file.
 However, the control character ``16#1A#`` (:kbd:`SUB`) is also recognized as signalling the end of the source file.
-Again, this is provided for compatibility with other operating systems where this code is used to represent the end of file.
+Again, this is provided for compatibility with other, legacy, operating systems where this code is used to represent the end of file.

 .. index:: spec (definition), compilation (definition)